Hidden in the lush, emerald labyrinth encircling the Fountain, four figures prowled the ceremony's edge, senses alert for the slightest threat.

 "Back in the second incarnation of the world, there were rulers of all types.
 For example: Ruler of Earth, Ruler of Sun, Ruler of Water, the higher the Ruler, the more power they consume."
 Telos paused, glancing at Asahi and Aletha's forms as he took out his sword.
 "But you two were far above simple Rulers.
 You both were Owners; one that controlled every corner of the world from the harshest waves to the rolling hills."

-Telos' words struck deep, unleashing a torrent of memories: the grand gatherings of Owners, bustling cities, and countless Rulers training in academies across the kingdom.
-It had been a city of splendor, alive with glory, its skyline crowned by cemeteries and churches.
+Telos' words hit home, unlocking a flood of memories: grand Owner gatherings, bustling cities, Rulers training in distant academies.
+The city had shimmered with splendor, its skyline crowned by cemeteries and churches.

 "Yes."
 They said, recollecting everything.
 "We do remember."